Menu

 client = OpenAI() # reads from environment

-The OpenAI Python SDK got a full rewrite at version 1.0.
-If you copy code from a tutorial written before late 2023, it won’t work.
+The SDK got a ground-up rewrite at version 1.0.
+Any tutorial written before late 2023 uses the old API and won’t run with the current package.

 python